blackboard/BBDN-LearnObjectGen_Python/README.md

 ```
 $ python learnObjectGen.py -t localhost:9877
 ```
-<i>Uses REST to Create the maximum developer license supported number of all objects starting with the default index of 5000.<br/>
+<i>Uses REST to create the maximum developer license supported number of all objects starting with the default index of 5000.<br/>
 Writes Snapshot files to learnObjectGen
 </i>
 <br/><br/>